 Today was a planning day.
 We called Carolina at 9 am.
-She came over and we discussed moving downstairs, parking the car in the garage space at the apartment rather than down the street and finding a dentist to gluehis crown back on (no more caramels).
+She came over and we discussed moving downstairs, parking the car in the garage space at the apartment rather than down the street and finding a dentist to glue Jonathan’s broken crown back (no more caramels).
 Fortunately, Carolina arranged a dentist appointment for 5 pm.
 She dropped us off at Vines of Mendoza.

 We decided to make reservations (required) to visit vineyards (Kaiken, Vistalba, Decero (for lunch), and Pulento).
 We also visited a local tasting room Vines of Mendoza at 3 pm, where we had a Lorca Poetica 2013 Viognier, and then decided to return at 6:30 pm for a tasting (WC whites, JH reds).